schoero/eslint-plugin-readable-tailwind/docs/rules/multiline.md

 ### `group`

   Defines how different groups of classes should be separated.
-A group is a set of classes that share the same modifier/variant.
+A group is a set of classes that share the same variant.

   **Type**: `"emptyLine" | "never" | "newLine"`
   **Default**: `"newLine"`